 Tick checks can be life saving efforts.

 Ticks are present in warm months, so tick checks should be performed from early spring through late fall.
 Of course, the best defense against ticks is to reduce our exposure as much as possible.

 For an itemized list of our Top 12 Things You Need To Know About Tick Bites, click on this hyperlink.
 The Tick Encounter Resource Center (TERC) at the University of Rhode Island is an excellent source of valuable tick and Lyme Disease information.

 Tick control in Central Mass begins at home.
-The best protection is to use a perimeter spray service from a reputable company.
-A good perimeter spray creates a protected area eliminating ticks in that safe zone.
-The effective perimeter spray Mosquito Squad of Central Mass uses will eliminate ticks on your property and will also eliminate mosquitoes, another cause of insect-borne illnesses.
+The best protection is to use a perimeter treatment service from a reputable company.
+A good perimeter treatment creates a protected area eliminating ticks in that safe zone.
+The effective perimeter treatment Mosquito Squad of Central Mass uses will eliminate ticks on your property and will also eliminate mosquitoes, another cause of insect-borne illnesses.